aaronpowell/aaronpowell.github.io/src/documents/posts/2012-09-14-settings-suck.html.md

 """
 ---
-Let me say one thing first, the Settings Pane in Windows 8 XAML applications is shit.
-Utterly shit.
-I have no idea how something _so important_ to any application could be done this badly.

-Ok, rant over.

 # Settings problems

 My first Windows 8 application I wrote using WinJS so a lot of my expectations on how settings worked in Windows 8 XAML was based off of that experience.
 Unfortunately from the looks of it the two teams had *very* different ideas on whether settings were important or not and thus we have drastically different experiences.